 - Full-time worker (35+ hrs/wk) = 14

-- 6 academic credits or less: Off-campus = 0 On-campus= NO Reduction
+- 6 academic credits or less: Off-campus = 0, Living On-campus= NO Reduction

 - School-sponsored field experience or internship assignments.
-Reductions will be based on necessary chapel hour conflicts.
+Reductions will be based on necessary chapel/convocation hour conflicts.

 - Required school-sponsored trips.
-Out-of-town school-sponsored trips are potentially eligible for attendance credit (at the discretion of the supervising faculty member) once he/she submits a list of students (with ID numbers) for consideration.
+Out-of-town school-sponsored trips are potentially eligible for formation credit (at the discretion of the supervising faculty member) once he/she submits a list of students (with ID numbers) for consideration.

-- Students dropping to part-time (7-11 academic credits) (please notify our office if you change to part time after the start of the semester)
+- Students dropping to part-time (7-11 academic credits) You must notify our office if you change to part time after the start of the semester.

 Approved reductions do not remain in effect without being renewed EACH SEMESTER.
 Any disputes or changes regarding chapel attendance must be resolved before the end of the semester.

 6. Alternative chapel/convocation options.
-While the University is committed to the value of gathering as a whole community in MWF chapels, we also believe there is value in allowing for freedom of choice in preferences and times.
-The alternative chapel options are intended to give students nearly a third of their chapel requirement by attending alternatives.
-These options are approved by the Chaplain’s Office and will include Tuesday Prayers (11AM), Wednesday Timeouts (9PM), Thursday Prayers (11AM), approved ministry clubs, approved small groups, as well as additional opportunities designated by the Chaplains.
-Attendance at these alternative chapel options may require filling out a chapel card (including student ID #) rather than scanning student cards.
+While the University is committed to the value of gathering as a whole community in MWF chapels/convocations, we also believe there is value in allowing for freedom of choice in preferences and times.
+The alternative formation options are intended to give students nearly a third of their formation requirement by attending alternatives.
+These options are approved by the Chaplain’s Office and will include Wednesday Timeouts (9PM), approved ministry clubs, approved small groups, as well as additional opportunities designated by the Chaplains.
+Attendance at these alternative formation options may require filling out a chapel card (including student ID #) rather than scanning student cards.

-7. Students not meeting chapel/convocation requirements.
-Students who do not fulfill their chapel attendance requirements may be subject to the following actions, as determined by the Vice President of Spiritual Formation.
+7. Students not meeting formation requirements.
+Students who do not fulfill their formation requirements may be subject to the following actions, as determined by the Executive Director of the Office of Mission and Ministry, Dr. Fred Fullerton.
 Failure to attend the required number of chapel/convocation services will result in a $10 fine for each missed service.
-Students who do not attend at least half of their requirement will be required to meet with the VP for Spiritual Formation.
+Students who do not attend at least half of their requirement will be required to meet with the Executive Director.
 Pending the outcome of this meeting a student may face disciplinary action.
-Students found to have falsified their chapel attendance, or to have participated in the falsification of the chapel attendance of another student, may face disciplinary consequences, including a $50.00 fine.
+Students found to have falsified their chapel attendance, or to have participated in the falsification of the chapel attendance of another student may face disciplinary consequences, including a $50.00 fine.

-Any issues regarding attendance must be resolved by the student with the Office of Spiritual Formation before the last day of the semester.
-Students are responsible for tracking their progress in meeting their attendance requirement.
+8. Attendance issues: Within 24 hours of each chapel/convocation credits are entered into the portal system.
+Any issues regarding attendance must be resolved by the student with the Office of Mission and Ministry by emailing email@example.com.
+Students are responsible for tracking their progress in meeting their formation requirement, which is tracked on the student portal (my.nnu.edu).